Repository APIs

 Strategic Site Access

-While site definitions are predominantly configured via the CMS Admin > Manage Websites UI, developers must interact with the repository to resolve context-aware logic.
+While site definitions are predominantly configured via the CMS Admin UI, developers interact with the repository to resolve context-aware logic:

-• Multi-site Context: When building background jobs or scheduled tasks that run outside a web request, developers must use the repository to programmatically iterate through all registered sites.
+Multi-site Context: When building background jobs or scheduled tasks that run outside a web request, use the repository to programmatically iterate through all registered sites rather than relying on

 4. Media and Asset Management: MediaData and the Blob API

 Media in CMS 12 is treated as a specialized content type inheriting from MediaData or ImageData.
-Binary data is not stored in the SQL database but is offloaded to configured BLOB providers.
+Binary data is not stored in the SQL database - it is offloaded to configured BLOB providers such as Azure Blob Storage.

 Programmatic Media Creation

-Creating media snippets or assets programmatically requires a combination of content creation and binary persistence using the .SaveBlob() method.
+Creating media assets programmatically requires combining content creation with binary persistence using the .SaveBlob() method.
+The three-step pattern below separates metadata from binary data correctly.

 5. Performance and Governance Best Practices for PaaS